ZupIT/beagle-docs/content/en/ios/getting-started.md

 If you want to skip these configurations, use Beagle's support library: [**Beagle Scaffold**]({{< ref path="/get-started/using-beagle-helpers/ios/beagle-scaffold" lang="en" >}}), that contains default implementations of Network, Cache and Log layers.

-But remember that is important to customize your Network layer for security matters.
+However, you should remember that it is important to customize your Network layer for security matters.

 ## Other Customizations